 Petroleum refineries convert crude oil and other liquids into many petroleum products that people use every day.
 Most refineries focus on producing transportation fuels.
-On average, U.S. refineries produce, from a 42-gallon barrel of crude oil, about 19 to 20 gallons of motor gasoline, 11 to 12 gallons of distillate fuel, most of which is sold as diesel fuel, and 4 gallons of jet fuel.
-More than a dozen other petroleum products are also produced in refineries.
-Petroleum refineries produce liquids the petrochemical industry uses to make a variety of chemicals and plastics.
+On average, U.S. refineries produce, from a 42-gallon barrel of crude oil, about 19 to 20 gallons of motor gasoline; 11 to 12 gallons of distillate fuel most of which is sold as diesel fuel; and 4 gallons of jet fuel.
+More than a dozen other petroleum products are also produced in refineries including liquids the petrochemical industry uses to make a variety of chemicals and plastics.
 The amount of individual products produced varies from month to month and year to year as refineries adjust production to meet market demand and to maximize profitability.
 Learn more in Refining crude oil—inputs and outputs

 Refineries operate 24/7